astrand/MyCANScan/src/graphcan/readme.txt

 Usage :
-- go to /home/zaurus/CAN directory and start graphcan It will try to open the serial port at /dev/ttyS0, make sure you have set the right permissions ( su; chmod a+rws /dev/ttyS0 )
+- go to /home/zaurus/CAN directory and start graphcan It will try to open the serial port at /dev/ttyCAN, make sure you have set the right permissions ( su; chmod a+rws /dev/ttyS0; ln -s /dev/ttyS0 /dev/ttyCAN )
 - It doesn't matter if the Prius is already sending the CAN info, if yes, graphcan just starts showing the data, if not, it will patiently wait for the data to be available.
 - When you power down the car, graphcan will detect it and show information on your trip.